Sunday, 25 September 2022

 If the degraded human consciousness is exposed to degraded actions, involving sensual indulgences and unclean practices, it is at very serious risk of becoming even more degraded.
 The 'left hand path' is said to aim to use that which is forbidden or regarded as 'unclean' to reach God, by learning to see and experience God through such methods (as God is of course everywhere).

 This includes using materials traditionally regarded as impure for the purpose of worship e.g. blood.
 Also worshipping in unclean places such as cremation grounds.
-There is no doubt that meditation in a cremation ground may produce a feeling of 'vairagya' or detachment from the world; but type of 'exotic' practice is not essential for that.
+There is no doubt that meditation in a cremation ground may produce a feeling of 'vairagya' or detachment from the world; but this type of 'exotic' practice is not essential for that.
 One can contemplate death and develop detachment perfectly well even while living a regular life.
 Some practitioners of the left hand path also attempt to invoke and control negative energies or spirits with the aim of material gains.
 All this is spiritually unhelpful.

 As the saints say, yes God is everywhere, yet we cannot eat mud, we can only eat food.
 God exists in mud as well as in rice, but we cannot eat both-- only the latter.
 Common sense is needed.